Blog

 In spite of the hype about boosting one’s recall ability, a healthy part of consolidation demands neuronal pruning.
 [5]

-If new neurons don’t turnover and old one’s remain only to fire the same patterns on repeat, then we do not change or grow as people.
-Sometimes a lack of dendritic pruning can cause poor memory recall outside of the already existent set of memories a person has.
-In the most extreme cases, such as in patients with Alzheimer’s Disease, the neurons tangle up into little messes and battle to turnover, causing gaps in synapse functions and chemical transport as well as creating rigid, limited neural pathways and restricting memory consolidation and retrieval.
+If new neurons don’t turnover and old ones remain only to fire the same patterns on repeat, then we do not change or grow as people.
+Sometimes, a lack of dendritic pruning can cause poor memory recall outside of the already existent set of memories a person has.
+In the most extreme cases, such as in patients with Alzheimer’s Disease, the neurons tangle up into little messes and battle to turn over, causing gaps in synapse functions and chemical transport as well as creating rigid, limited neural pathways and restricting memory consolidation and retrieval.

 3 Main Types of Memory

-Memory is often divided up into three main types: sensory memory, short-term memory and long-term memory.
-There are also several sub-types of memory that fall under the below main categories.[6]
-[7]
+Memory is often divided into three main types: sensory memory, short-term memory and long-term memory.
+There are also several sub-types of memory that fall under the below main categories.
+[6] [7]

 1. Sensory Memory

 Sensory memory is the first and most basic form of short-term memory, in that it pertains to all the sensory information one takes in during the day.
-It essentially a sensory photograph of your experience in a moment, capturing everything from the sound of your breathing to the light your brain is decoding in order to render what you see.
+It is essentially a sensory photograph of your experience in a moment, capturing everything from the sound of your breathing to the light your brain is decoding in order to render what you see.

-All of our memories began as a sensory memory before proceeding to become short term memories, and eventually long term ones, if persistent enough.
+All of our memories began as a sensory memory before proceeding to become short-term memories, and eventually long-term ones, if persistent enough.
 Much of our sensory memory is generally not consolidated by the brain post the event for future remembrance.

 For example, let’s say you are cooking a meal.
 All the little sensory details in that moment constitute sensory memory, such as the feeling of your feet on the ground, the smell of what you are cooking or the random sound you didn’t really pay attention to in the distance.
 These details are often forgotten beyond their practical value in the moment, unless there is some relative importance or emotional input attached to them.

-One may have difficulty recalling some of this sensory information (particularly shortly after the event) if the brain’s processing is interrupted with a stressful or exciting stimuli, such as a phone call or a shock of some kind.
+One may have difficulty recalling some of this sensory information (particularly shortly after the event) if the brain’s processing is interrupted with stressful or exciting stimuli, such as a phone call or a shock of some kind.
 Sensory details may return to you the next day if the experience they captured marked some kind of important event for you or there was an emotional component.
 The details that remain will have been consolidated by the brain into short-term memory.

 2. Short Term Memory